AleksandrPidlozhevich/SteamDb/PRIVACY_POLICY.md

 Privacy Policy

-This Privacy Policy describes how information is handled in relation to the use of my mobile application.
+This Privacy Policy describes how information is handled in relation to the use of my application.

 Information Collection and Use